tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/google_cloud_docker.md

 You can  assign a name (i.e. tag) to your new Docker image by addign to the code above the flag "-t" followed by the name you want to assign in between of the build command and the dot at the end as shown in the code block below.

-Don't worry if you don't include this information as in that case docker will automatically assign a name to the image.
+Don't worry if you don't include this information as in that case Docker will automatically assign a name to the image.
 However specifying a name is advisable as it will allow you to identify your images more easily.

 You can view a list of all your docker images in your Docker Desktop dashboard or by typing `docker images` in the command line.